McKees Rocks, Pennsylvania: History

 Mann's Hotel, which was possibly one of the oldest buildings in the Pittsburgh area, was located at 23 Singer Avenue in McKees Rocks.
 It was believed to have been built around 1803, although some sources put the construction in the 18th century.
 It is rumored that George Washington stayed there when he was surveying the Indian mound.
+In 1979, the building avoided demolition.
+When the county wanted to build a new Windgap Bridge beside the old one, it needed the space occupied by Mann's Hotel.
+However, when a Public Utility Commission judge ruled the county had to pay to relocate the building, the county opted to build the new bridge in the place of the old instead.
 On October 12, 2009, Mann's Hotel was condemned due to neglect and had to be demolished because of its deteriorating condition.

+The "Bottoms" neighborhood is the site of the 16-foot-high and 85-foot-diameter McKees Rocks Indian Mound, designated as a National Historic Landmark.
+In 1896, archeologists of the Carnegie Museum, established the year prior, partially excavated the McKees Rocks mound, unearthing over 30 graves.
+Artifacts preserved from this excavation are the only parts of the mound that are intact today.
+A 1946 initiative to turn the mound into a national park petered out.
+By the 1950s, a large portion of the mound had fallen into the Ohio river.
+In 2001, an initiative to erect a historic marker was started, and on May 18, 2002, a Pennsylvania Historical Marker was dedicated at the base of the bluff.
+In the late 2000s, a disagreement over the remains moved from the mound was reported in local news.
+Industrial development, including a quarry and a cement plant have reduced the remainder and there is no public access today.

 McKees Rocks was the site of one of the pivotal labor conflicts of the early 20th century, the 1909 McKees Rocks Strike.
 In the summer and early fall of 1909, some 5,000 workers of the Pressed Steel Car Company's plant at McKees Rocks went on strike, joined by 3,000 others who worked for the Standard Steel Car Company of Butler and others in New Castle.
 The strike, led by organizers of the Industrial Workers of the World (IWW), was repressed by armed security guards and the state militia, resulting in at least a dozen deaths.
 The conflict involved participants on both sides.